jjzcru/elk/docs/syntax/syntax.md

 ### Task
 In the `task` level you can overwrite the values set at the `global` level to this particular task.

+`title`

+This properties defines what is the title of the task.
+If not set is going to use the `name` of the task as a default.

+`tags`

+This propertie is a list of tags that is used to group tasks.

 `env_file`

 This is a path to a file that declares the `env` variables as `ENV_NAME=ENV_VALUE` where each line is a different